 If a crew moves up four or more places over the four days of racing without bumping every day, but without being bumped either, they may be awarded “discretionary blades”, at the discretion of the Captain of Boats.

-The most recent Blades was achieved by Sidney Men’s First Boat May 2017.
+The most recent Blades were achieved by Sidney Women’s First (left) and Second (right) Boats in Mays 2023.

 If a crew is bumped every day, or goes down four or more places, they are awarded “spoons”.
 This gives them the right to purchase wooden spoons painted in college colours with the crew list and race results written on them.